MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab1_Create_and_manage_a_Lead.md

 12. On the **Close Phone Call** window, select the **Close** button

 13. Next you will qualify the lead record.
 This will create a related Opportunity record and move to the next stage of the Lead to Opportunity sales process.
-On the **Command Bar**, select the **Qualify** button.
+On the Command Bar, select the Qualify button.

-14. After the system qualifies the lead, a new Opportunity record will be created, and the business process will advance to the **Develop** stage.
+14. After the system qualifies the lead, a new **Opportunity** record will be created, and the business process will advance to the **Develop** stage.
 Select the **Qualify** stage to view the original lead record.

+15. Select the **Develop** stage to return to the opportunity.